Callichthys callichthys

-Callichthys callichthys, the cascarudo, armored catfish, bubblenest catfish, hassar, or mailed catfish, is a subtropical freshwater fish belonging to the subfamily Callichthyinae of the family Callichthyidae.
+Callichthys callichthys, the cascarudo, armored catfish, bubblenest catfish, hassar, or mailed catfish, is a species of freshwater ray-finned fish belonging to the subfamily Callichthyinae of the family Callichthyidae, the armoured catfishes.

 Taxonomy

 It was originally described as Silurus callichthys by Linnaeus in 1758.
 It is likely to represent a species complex.

 Distribution

 C. callichthys is distributed in all major river drainages of South America.
 It is very wide-ranging, extending from Trinidad to Buenos Aires, Argentina, including the upper Amazon River and Paraguay River systems.

 Description

 The fish will grow in length up to 8 in.
 The females are larger and more robust, and are a dull olive-green, while the males are brighter in color, exhibiting a delicate blue or violet sheen laterally, with a more developed and longer pectoral fin spine that is reddish-brown and edged with orange or reddish-orange.

 Ecology

 It lives in a variety of water types, from anoxic conditions (slack water zones surrounded by dense vegetation) to slightly turbid, but free-flowing, streams.
-It can be found in waters with pH range of 5.8 to 8.3, a water hardness of 0-30dGH, and a temperature range of 64–83 F. When its biotype becomes dry, it can move out of the water, due to its ability to swallow air and use its intestines to absorb oxygen from the atmosphere, to find more water.
+It can be found in waters with pH range of 5.8 to 8.3, a water hardness of 0 to 30 dGH, and a temperature range of 64 to 83 F. When its biotype becomes dry, it can move out of the water, due to its ability to swallow air and use its intestines to absorb oxygen from the atmosphere, to find more water.

 It feeds at night on fish, insects, and plant matter.
 Juveniles feed on rotifers, in addition to the microcrustaceans and aquatic insect larvae they find when digging into the substrate.

 During reproduction, the male's belly turns orange and its pectoral spines become longer and thicker.
 The male builds a bubble nest with some floating plants, fiercely guarding it after the female lays down her eggs.